vlasslavic/eCommerce_Project/README.md

 # eCommerce Project

-This is the repository for the group project of **BootstrapFTW** for eCommerce F22 at Vanier College.
+This is the repository for the group project of **"BootstrapFTW"** for eCommerce F22 at Vanier College.
 It includes:

 - All files (Project File, Images)
 - Documentation